zephyrproject-rtos/zephyr/doc/contribute/project_roles.rst

 * TSC has to approve a release manager.

-A Release Manager joins the release engineering team and has the rights and responsibilities of that team in addition to the following:
+A Release Manager is a member of the Release Engineering team and has the rights and responsibilities of that team in addition to the following: